libero/article-store/README.md

 ### Running the tests

-The app is tested using [Jest].
-It can be run by executing:
+We use [Jest] to test the app.
+You can run it by executing:

 ```shell
 make test
 ```

-The tests can also be run in separate suites:
+You can also run the tests in separate suites:

 ```shell
 make unit-test
 make integration-test
 ```

-Integration tests are separated using the `@group integration` annotation, and can access a PostgreSQL instance.
+Integration tests have a `@group integration` annotation, and can access a PostgreSQL instance.

 ### Linting

-The app is linted using [ESLint].
-It can be run by executing:
+We lint the app with [ESLint].
+You can run it by:

 ```shell
 make lint